Arinerron/heaptrace/README.md

 # About

-heaptrace is a heap debugger for tracking glibc heap operations in ELF64 (x86_64) binaries.
+heaptrace is a heap debugger for tracking glibc heap operations in ELF64 (x86\_64) binaries.
 Its purpose is to help visualize heap operations when debugging binaries or doing heap pwn.

 ![screenshot.png](screenshot.png)

-* Prints out heap operations using symbols instead of pointers.
-This allows users to understand what is going on on the heap without having to compare pointer values at each operation.
+* replaces addresses with easy-to-understand symbols
-* Detects some forms of heap corruption, double free vulnerabilities, and memory leakage issues.
+* detects some forms of heap corruption and memory leakage issues
-* Allows users to set "breakpoints" at any heap operation via `--break <number>` and `--break-after <number>`.
-When heaptrace reaches the requested heap operation number number, it immediately detaches itself from the tracee (the target binary) and attaches the GNU debugger (gdb).
-This allows users to easily debug the heap interactively at any point.
+* allows users to debug in gdb at any heap operation (`--break`)
-* Automatically resolves symbols if available.
-If the binary is stripped, it attempts to automatically identify function offsets based on function signatures.
+* works on all ELF64 (x86\_64) binaries regardless of ASLR or compiler settings (including stripped binaries)

 # Installation
 ## Official Releases